alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-love-for-allah-sake.md

 lang: en
 locale: en
 note: true
-excerpt: "Loving and hating for the Sake of Allah is the most trustworthy handhold in faith.
+summary: "Loving and hating for the Sake of Allah is the most trustworthy handhold in faith.
 However, loving for Allah's Sake is not limited to a particular person; rather, it should be for all believers."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Aal Al-Shaykh